wqferr/re-view/README.md

 will be disabled and the new one will take place.

 To exit the application, send `SIGTERM` (`CTRL-C`) to the process.
-It will send the regex and its flags to stdout.
+It will write the regex and its flags to stdout.